-Tesla's US factory to stay open as coronavirus lockdown begins: report
+Tesla's US factory to stay open as coronavirus lockdown begins: Report

 Tesla and Alameda County officials did not immediately respond to Reuters requests for comment.

-The factory is planned to be in operation on Tuesday, Tesla told factory employees, the Electrek report https://electrek.co/2020/03/16/tesla-fremont-factory-shut-down-shelter-in-placeed, citing comments received from Tesla workers.
+The factory is planned to be in operation on Tuesday, Tesla told factory employees, the Electrek report read, citing comments received from Tesla workers.

 But it was unclear if Tesla managed to get an exemption of the type mentioned in the order for "auto-supply," it added.